SapienzaNLP/relik/README.md

   data/data/processed/aida-train-relik-windowed.jsonl
 ```

-and then convert it to the DPR format with the following command:
+and then convert it to the DPR format:

 ```bash
 python scripts/data/convert_to_dpr.py \